 West Ham made heavy weather of the opening match of their latest European adventure as they had to come from behind to beat Serbian minnows Backa Topola 3-1.

-James Ward-Prowse is an English soccer player who plays in midfield and captains Premier League side Southampton.
+James Ward-Prowse is an England international who plays in midfield for Premier League side West Ham.

-Ward-Prowse has spent his entire career at Southampton, progressing through the youth ranks, debuting in 2011, to playing his 300th game in 2021.
+Until August 2023, Ward-Prowse spent his entire career at Southampton, progressing through the youth ranks, debuting in 2011, to playing his 400th game in 2023.

 Premier League dreams

 In 2011, Ward-Prowse made his debut for the Saints aged 16 against Crystal Palace in a League Cup match, before starting again in the FA Cup third round, scoring his first goal for the club in a 2-1 win over Coventry.